petrodcas/FreeGamesFinder/readme.md

 After that, just doble click any of the .bat files and accept the emerging window to execute powershell as admin (needed to set and unset the task on the scheduler).

 There is a file called *Set-ScheduledTask.ps1* inside the *powershell_scripts* folder.
-The value on this line can be changed to delay the script execution on PC start-up:
+The value on this line can be changed to delay the script execution on User start-up:

 ```powershell
     $executionDelayFromStartUp = 10 # in seconds